arXiv/arxiv-submission-core/docs/source/announcement_process.rst

 Working
-    When the submission process is initiated, it generally lacks some of the (meta)data and/or content required for publication.
+    When the submission process is initiated, it generally lacks some of the (meta)data and/or content required for announcement.
 For example, the submission process may be initiated by sending preliminary information for only a few metadata fields, leaving the submission source package to be uploaded separately.
 Several users and/or API clients may be involved in contributing information about the submission.
-The source package must compile to a publishable PDF before a submission can leave the working state.
+The source package must compile to a usable PDF before a submission can leave the working state.

 Processing
-    Once a submission is finalized (ready for publication), it is subject to a handful of automated QA/QC checks.
+    Once a submission is finalized (ready for announcement), it is subject to a handful of automated QA/QC checks.
 For example, we need to be able to extract plain text content from the compiled paper for subsequent checks.
     Depending on the results of those checks, the submission may be bounced